gillianbc/in28mins-spring/mvc/README.md

 The dispatcher, i.e. `todo-servlet.xml`, does a component scan on the `com.gillianbc` package.

+(Also in web.xml, we still have the <welcome-file>login.do</welcome-file> from the previous exercise (see branch mvc).  login.do is defined in LoginServlet.java i.e. @WebServlet(urlPatterns = "/login.do").
+So, url `http://localhost:8080` will hit the LoginServlet.java which has a doGet() and a doPost() which will redirect to login.jsp or welcome.jsp).

 ## Handler
 In the com.gillianbc.springmvc package, it will find a method flagged with the @Controller annotation in the `LoginController` class.
 The `LoginController` class is associated with path @RequestMapping(value = "/login") so will respond to `http://localhost.8080/spring-mvc/login`.